xmf-xmodeler/MosaicFX/readme.md

 ## Usage

+## Troubleshooting

+#### class not found
+This is likely a directory issue.
+Make sure you are in the XModeler directory that you downloaded and unzipped.

+#### required java version
+This project requires at least java 1.8 However with recent Oracle license changes and exclusion of javaFX, we recommend using an [open java RE 1.8 with javaFX](https://www.azul.com/downloads/zulu-community/?&version=java-8-lts&package=jre-fx&show-old-builds=true).

+#### javaFX not found
+This probably means that you have a java RE without javaFX.
+We recommend an [open java 1.8 RE with javaFX](https://www.azul.com/downloads/zulu-community/?&version=java-8-lts&package=jre-fx&show-old-builds=true).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.